biona001/GhostKnockoffGWAS/README.md

 This is a package to perform Ghost Knockoff analysis for summary statistics data.

 :warning: **Package is in early phase of development**.

-:warning: **This package currently only works on Julia v1.8.x or 1.9.x** with Linux aarch64 or x86_64.
-If you need it to work on a different Julia version, please file an issue.